wemixarchive/go-wbft/README.md

 validation duties have a better chance of being selected and can earn greater rewards in this structure.

 Diligence is calculated at the end of each epoch:
-- Let `e` be the number of blocks in the epoch
+- Let `e` be the number of blocks in the epoch.
-- Let `v` be the number of validators
+- Let `v` be the number of validators.
-- Let `w` be the number of blocks proposed by a validator during the epoch
+- Let `w` be the number of blocks proposed by a validator during the epoch.
-  - round change may be occured so `w` is not always equal to `e/v`
-- Let `p` be the total seals (prepare and commit) included in the proposed blocks by a validator
+- Let `p` be the total seals (prepare and commit) included in the proposed blocks by a validator.
-  - p can be equal to `2*v*w` at most
+  - p can be equal to `2*v*w` at most.
-- Let `s` be the seals submitted by the validator during the epoch
+- Let `s` be the seals submitted by the validator during the epoch.
-  - s can be equal to `2*e` at most
+  - s can be equal to `2*e` at most.
-- Diligence `d = p / (2*v*w) + s / (2*e)`
+- Diligence `d = p / (2*v*w) + s / (2*e)`.
-  - The maximum value of `d` is 2
+  - The maximum value of `d` is 2.
-  - The minimum value of `d` is 0 (no proposals or seals)
+  - The minimum value of `d` is 0 (no proposals or seals).
-- ex) if `e=200, v=20, w=10` then `d = p / 400 + s / 400`
+- ex) if `e=200, v=20, w=10` then `d = p / 400 + s / 400`.

 When a proposer writes the diligence in a epoch block, it uses accumulated diligence for each staker.

-Cumulative diligence `D(n) = D(n-1) * 0.9 + d(n) * 0.1`
+Cumulative diligence `D(n) = D(n-1) * 0.9 + d(n) * 0.1`.
-- `D(n)` is the cumulative diligence until the n-th epoch
+- `D(n)` is the cumulative diligence until the n-th epoch.
-- `d(n)` is the diligence of the n-th epoch
+- `d(n)` is the diligence of the n-th epoch.
 - `D(n-1)` is the cumulative diligence until the (n-1)th epoch.
-If it becomes a staker at first, its `D(n-1) = 1.9` (default)
+If it becomes a staker at first, its `D(n-1) = 1.9` (default.
+95% of the maximum value of diligence).
   - If the default value is too low, the probability of being selected as a validator when first becoming a staker will be low.
 Conversely, if it is too high, it may be advantageous to become a new staker again after even minor mistakes.
 Therefore, an appropriate value is necessary.

 ### Concept of Epoch
 The WBFT configuration allows defining the size of an epoch.
 An epoch represents the period (in terms of block count) during which a predetermined validator set remains active.
 The last block of an epoch is referred to as an epoch block.
 The genesis block is considered an epoch block; hence, the first epoch starts from block 1.
 When the proposer suggests a block that is an epoch block, the following steps are performed:

-- Reflect the diligence shown by the current validator set during this epoch in their cumulative diligence and record it in the extra field of the block header (if an staker was not part of the validator set during this epoch, its cumulative diligence is not updated)
+- Reflect the diligence shown by the current validator set during this epoch in their cumulative diligence and record it in the extra field of the block header (if an staker was not part of the validator set during this epoch, its cumulative diligence is not updated).
 - Select a new validator set and record it in the extra field:
-  - Retrieve stakers from the GovStaking contract
+  - Retrieve stakers from the GovStaking contract.
-  - Select validators based on their staking power and diligence
+  - Select validators based on their staking power and diligence.

 ### Inclusion of Consensus Proof in the Consensus Process
 Traditional IBFT and QBFT protocols only included and stored the minimum necessary consensus proof (commit seal) collected locally by each validator for the finalized block.
 Since these commit seals could vary by validator, they were not part of the block hash.
 However, to select validators based on consensus proof, it must be included in the consensus process.
 The consensus proofs included in WBFT blocks are as follows:

 - `Previous Prepare Seal`: The prepare seal for the previous block.
-It is included in the block hash and consensus
+It is included in the block hash and consensus.
 - `Previous Commit Seal`: The commit seal for the previous block.
-It is included in the block hash and consensus
+It is included in the block hash and consensus.
 - `Prepare Seal`: The prepare seal for the current block.
-It is not included in the block hash or consensus
+It is not included in the block hash or consensus.
 - `Commit Seal`: The commit seal for the current block.
-It is not included in the block hash or consensus
+It is not included in the block hash or consensus.

 When a validator becomes the proposer, they create the current block by combining the prepare and commit seals stored in the previous block with any additional prepare and commit messages received.
 These are recorded in the current block as the `Previous Prepare Seal` and `Previous Commit Seal`.